 Investor fills out new account form

-The first step to opening any account involves a new account form.
-The same structure and rules we discussed above (e.g. CIP procedures) apply here.
+Opening an options account starts with the new account form.
+The same structure and rules discussed above (including CIP procedures) apply here.

 Investor is provided the ODD

-Once the new account form is filled out, the investor must be provided the Options Disclosure Document (ODD), which is an options booklet of characteristics, risks, and benefits of options.
-If you want to see the real ODD, click the link above.
-The ODD is a creation of the Options Clearing Corporation, which is the primary options regulator.
+After the new account form is completed, the investor must receive the Options Disclosure Document (ODD).
+The ODD explains the characteristics, risks, and benefits of options.
+The ODD is produced by the Options Clearing Corporation, the primary options regulator.

 Delivery of the ODD must occur prior to opening an options account or any options-related discussion.
-For example, financial firms must provide the ODD if mailing options marketing materials to an investor that has not yet received the ODD.
+For example, a firm must provide the ODD if it mails options marketing materials to an investor who has not yet received the ODD.

 Account is approved by firm supervisor

-After the new account form is filled out, it’s sent to a firm supervisor for approval.
-Their role is to confirm necessary documentation has been provided and proper account opening procedures have been followed.
+Next, the new account form is sent to a firm supervisor for approval.
+The supervisor confirms that required documentation has been provided and that proper account-opening procedures were followed.

 First trade “opens” the account

-Once the account is approved, the investor may begin placing options trades.
+Once the account is approved, the investor may place options trades.
 The first executed trade technically opens the account.

 Investor returns signed options agreement within 15 days

-At some point during the account opening process, the investor should be provided the options agreement.
-This agreement confirms they’ve read the ODD, understand the characteristics of options, and that their suitability information is valid when they sign the options agreement.
 The investor has 15 days from account opening to return the signed options agreement.
-If they do not return it in time, the account will be restricted to only performing transactions that close out options positions.
+If it isn’t returned on time, the account will be restricted to transactions that only close out options positions.

 Sign up for free to take 18 quiz questions on this topic